Twins vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the favorite in five of their past 10 games and won three of those contests.
+- The Twins have played as the favorite in six of their past 10 games and have gone 4-2 in those contests.

 - In their last game with a spread, the Twins failed to cover.